All Episodes

 But guess what?

-It's expensive because there isn't much of it, and there's not going to be any more of it.
+It's expensive because there isn't much of it and there's not going to be any more of it.

-I mean, there's dirt's dirt.
+I mean, dirt's dirt.

-You got to buy what's there if you want something because there's nothing undeveloped on these places.
+You got to buy what's there if you want something because there's nothing undeveloped on these places, south of the Gulf Coast and all that.

 And so people are buying larger places.

-They're buying more of them, and of course, if they happen to get knocked down and destroyed, the damage total is going to be pretty high.
+And of course, if they happen to get knocked down and destroyed, the damage total is going to be pretty high.

-In fact, the hurricane, Galveston hurricane and some of the others, when you factor in inflation, far more destructive than Hurricane Katrina was.
+Even though the hurricanes are no more destructive than they have, in fact, Galveston Hurricane and some of the others, when you factor in inflation, far more destructive than Hurricane Katrina was.

 Just a little aside.

-Um, about one in three people living in southern coastal areas, which would include us here at the EIB Southern Command, say that they would ignore hurricane evacuation orders if a storm threatened their community.
+About one in three people living in southern coastal areas, which would include us here at the EIB Southern Command, say that they would ignore hurricane evacuation orders if a storm threatened their community.

-Uh that's up from about one in four last year.
+That's up from about one in four last year.

 The survey found the most common reasons for not evacuating were the same ones that topped last year's poll from Harvard.

-People believe their homes are safe and well built, that roads would be too crowded, that fleeing would be dangerous.
+People believe their homes are safe and well-built, that roads would be too crowded, that fleeing would be dangerous.

 Residents were asked how worried they are about hurricanes, what supplies they have in their homes, how confident they are about being rescued, and how else they had prepared for possible storms.